cwi-dis/ambulant/src/firefox_plugin_win32/readme.txt

 2. The original GeckoPluginSDK from www.mozilla.org/projects/plugins
    must have been downloaded and built in ..\..\third_party_packages.
+   If during the build you get errors during the execution of "xpidl" (like "libIDL-0.6.dll cannot be found"), the necessrary libraries are available in:
+   ..\..\third_party_packages\GeckoPluginSDK-samples\Win32SDK\moztools\wintools\buildtools\windows\bin\x86
+   Best copy these dll's to the directory where "xpidl" is stored.

 3. Now this project can be built.
 It will install 2 files in:
    C:\Program File\Mozilla Firefox\plugins: npambulant.dll and